 - Cycle repair shops – Cycle King is the best in my opinion

-- Charity shops full of useful things, especially if, like me, you are living out of college in your second year.
+- Charity shops full of useful things, especially if, like me, you don’t have access to a college kitchen in your second year.

 It feels like you’re coming home.